 She has chaired sessions and given talks and seminars at many writers' festivals nationally and internationally, including the Ubud, Sydney, Byron Bay, Darwin, Norfolk Island, Bellingen, Gloucester and Woollahra Council writers’ festivals, as well as at many other venues such as local libraries.

 Irina has an Honours Degree in English Literature and Language from the University of Sydney, and a Graduate Diploma in Russian from Macquarie University.
 She has been a tutor at the Sydney University English Department, a TAFE teacher and a Senior Lecturer in the Ecosystems Management Department at the University of Armidale.

-A lover of music with qualifications from the Sydney Conservatorium, Irina has been writing opera reviews for several newspapers around Sydney since 1996.
-She is also a regular theatre reviewer.
+A lover of music with qualifications from the Sydney Conservatorium, Irina has been writing opera and theatre reviews for the Inner West Courier and the Alternative Media Group since 1996.

 Her documentary about the controversial Ananda Marga case, Frame-up: Who Bombed the Hilton, Who Didn't?, helped to secure an inquiry into the case which led to the three accused being freed and pardoned.

 As an experienced scientific editor, she has worked for state and federal government agencies responsible for the Australian environment.
 With two scientists, she co-authored and co-edited the book A Natural Legacy: Ecology in Australia, which won the Royal Australian Zoological Society Prize for best text on the subject.